-Upload a roof photo — from your phone, drone footage, or existing images — and get AI-powered analysis with damage scoring, material identification, and cost estimates.
-No ladder required.
+Upload a roof photo — from your phone, drone footage, or existing images — and get AI-powered analysis with damage scoring, material identification, and cost-estimate drafts.
+Field verification is still required for final bid quantities.

 Ground-level or ladder shots.
 Best for damage close-ups, gutter condition, and wall-to-roof transitions.